graph_kit 0.8.4 copy "graph_kit: ^0.8.4" to clipboard

 GraphKit supports a subset of Cypher - the most useful parts without the complexity:

-Supported: Basic patterns, node types, relationships, label filters, variable-length paths, WHERE clauses with logical operators, parentheses Not supported: Aggregations, complex subqueries
+Supported: Basic patterns, node types, relationships, label filters, variable-length paths, WHERE clauses with logical operators, parentheses, CONTAINS operator for substring matching Not supported: Aggregations, complex subqueries

 This gives you the power of graph queries without learning the full Cypher language.